This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Man do I ever love a big ole pot of great beans.
 But these enchilada beans aren’t great beans.
 They’re amazing beans.
 The flavors are just amazing.
 Southwestern in nature, with the perfect texture and a sauce that is to die for, I could eat these beans all day long and still ask for more.

 You cannot improve on these enchilada beans.
 Don’t go adding hot sauce, or spicy chili powder, or some fru-fru roasted tomato sauce.
 They don’t need any messing with.
 At all.
-Trust me on this.
+Trust me on this, I’m not making it up!
 Make them exactly as the recipe calls for and you will thank me all day long.

 Now, that being said… after making these a few times the thought of adding crumbled browned ground beef and making these beans into a chili did occur to me…